-Assessment of ADHD often includes a psycho-educational or cognitive assessment in addition to making the diagnosis based on behavior and functioning.
+Assessment of ADHD can include a psycho-educational or cognitive assessment in addition to making the diagnosis based on behavior and functioning.
 This additional testing is often required in order to obtain university accommodations for ADHD.
 It can also be helpful to see how ADHD may be affecting a person’s problem-solving, learning, memory and/or other aspects of information processing.

 We offer psycho-educational assessment and neuropsychological testing to diagnose ADHD and assess the impact of symptoms on functioning (for example, vocational, academic, social, day-to-day adaptive functioning).

 - Assessment to identify appropriate school and university accommodations, and to guide interventions and accommodations.

 Comprehensive Treatment of ADHD: